Nivetheni/Twitter-Sentiment-Analysis-TN-Election-NLP/README.md

 # Twitter-Sentiment-Analysis-TN-Election-NLP
-A twitter sentiment analysis is performed on tweets of 2 major parties pf Tamil Nadu and predicted who will win the 2021 election.
+A twitter sentiment analysis is performed on the tweets of 3 major parties of Tamil Nadu and predicted who will win the 2021 election.